dapr/rust-sdk/README.md

 cargo build
 ```

->Note: The protobuf client generation is built into `cargo build` process so updating the proto files under `dapr/` is enough to update the protobuf client.

 ## Developing (Updating .proto files from upstream Dapr)

 To fetch the latest .proto files from Dapr execute the script `update-protos.sh`: